Abu Dhabi National Oil Company: Foreign direct investment

-Major investments were made to ADNOC in 2019 by US asset managers BlackRock and KKR Global and Italian investment firm Eni SpA.
-The US firms acquired about 40% of ADNOC's pipeline assets for about $4 billion while Eni SpA took a 20% stake in Abu Dhabi Oil Refining Company for over $3 billion.
-Austria's OMV also invested about $2.8 billion, about 15% in ADNOC's refining business in partnership with Eni SpA.
+Major investments were made in ADNOC in 2019 by US asset managers BlackRock and KKR and Italian investment firm Eni.
+The US firms acquired about 40% of ADNOC's pipeline assets for about $4 billion, while Eni SpA took a 20% stake in Abu Dhabi Oil Refining Company for over $3 billion.
+Austria's OMV also invested about $2.8 billion, for about 15% of ADNOC's refining business, in partnership with Eni.
+KKR furthered its investment in 2025 by taking a minority stake in the subsidiary ADNOC Gas Pipeline Assets.

-Singapore's sovereign wealth fund GIC completed a deal with ADNOC in May 2019 that gives GIC a 6% share in ADNOC's pipeline infrastructure.
-The deal is valued at $600 million.
+Singapore's sovereign wealth fund, GIC, completed a deal with ADNOC in May 2019 that gives GIC a 6% share in ADNOC's pipeline infrastructure.
+The deal was valued at $600 million.

 Headquarters

 ADNOC Headquarters is a skyscraper office complex located in Abu Dhabi.
-The building incorporates energy efficiency and sustainable engineering technologies, such as a double skin façade, photovoltaic glazing, LED exterior lighting.
-Designed by HOK, the overall building complex consists of more than 65 floors with an office tower, corniche club, crisis management center, a heritage museum, and other support facilities.
-It was opened a few years ago.
+The building incorporates energy efficiency and sustainable engineering technologies, such as a double skin façade, photovoltaic glazing, and LED exterior lighting.
+Designed by HOK and opened in 2001, the overall building complex consists of an office tower with more than 65 floors, a corniche club, a crisis management center, a heritage museum, and other support facilities.

+Abu Dhabi Marathon

+ADNOC is the title sponsor of the ADNOC Abu Dhabi Marathon held annually in mid-December.
+The marathon usually begins and ends at the ADNOC Group headquarters, situated on the iconic Corniche Road in Abu Dhabi City.